nishkohli96/rhf-mui-components/packages/rhf-mui-components/README.md

 - Includes well-configured unique components like [RichTextEditor](https://rhf-mui-components.vercel.app/components/misc/RHFRichTextEditor), [Country Select](https://rhf-mui-components.vercel.app/components/mui/RHFCountrySelect), [File Uploader](https://rhf-mui-components.vercel.app/components/mui/RHFFileUploader) and [Tags Input](https://rhf-mui-components.vercel.app/components/mui/RHFTagsInput), saving development time.
 - Provides full control over value validation and transformation before updates are committed to form state.
 - Comprehensive docs showcasing multiple variations for each component.

-## 🚀 **Version 4 Released**

-`v4` is now available with deeper MUI integration, more consistent callback APIs, stronger accessibility defaults, and new customization options across the component set.

-### Highlights

-- Supports MUI `v6` and `v7`.
-MUI `v5` support has been removed from `v4`.
-- Added `customOnChange` for all components, allowing developers to intercept, validate, or transform values before they are committed to form state.
-- Added external `ref` forwarding support across supported components.
-- Added `customIds` and improved element-level ARIA attributes for better accessibility.
-- Added support for `freeSolo` in `RHFAutocomplete` and `RHFMultiAutocomplete`, allowing users to enter values that are not present in the provided options.
-- Added Desktop, Mobile, and Static Date/Time picker variants.
-- `RHFFileUploader` now supports drag-and-drop uploads, `existingFiles`, `dropZoneProps`, and file-specific upload errors.
-- `RHFPhoneInput` now stores a structured value object with `phone`, `country`, `dialCode`, and `phoneNo`, and includes searchable country selection.

-> Need MUI `v5` support?
-Continue using the latest `v3` release of this package.

-If you are upgrading from `v3`, please review the [v4 migration guide](https://rhf-mui-components.vercel.app/migration/v4) before updating.

 ## 🚀 Explore and Get Started